alexander-pastukhov/correlated-switching-rate-in-kdes/README.md

 # Correlated switching rate in kinectic-depth effect displays

-Data and analysis for the study on switch rates in kinectic-depth effect and Necker cube displays.
+Data and analysis for the study on switch rates in kinetic-depth effect and Necker cube displays.

 The full dataset is in **Data** folder.
 Supplementary videos are in **Videos** folder.
 For complete analysis please refer to [Analysis.Rmd](Analysis.Rmd) file or to static Github version of it [Analysis.md](Analysis.md).